The Detroit Zoo is open 362 days a year

 The Giraffe Encounter

 Public feeding opportunities are available at the Detroit Zoo’s Giraffe Encounter, an elevated viewing platform overlooking the giraffe habitat, bringing guests to eye level with the Zoo’s tallest creatures.
-From late spring through early fall, 50 patrons per feeding are able to purchase a ticket for $5.00 from the Ambassador Booth at the main entrance of the Zoo, redeemable for a supervised opportunity to serve special giraffe food.
+From late spring through early fall, 50 patrons per feeding are able to purchase a ticket from the Ambassador Booth at the main entrance of the Zoo, redeemable for a supervised opportunity to serve special giraffe food.
 Feeding opportunities are available subject to the giraffes’ appetites, the weather and special events.
 Feeding times may vary and no other food or giraffe-feeding opportunities are permitted.

 Tauber Family Railroad